Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits: Deformed ( ) algebras and their inhomogeneous contractions

 \subsection{Deformed $\mathfrak{o}(4)$ contracted to deformed $\mathfrak{o}(3) \vartriangleright\!\!< {\cal T}^3$}

 We begin with the real form $\mathfrak{o}(4)$, which is treated as the $D = 3$ Euclidean de Sitter algebra, with $\Lambda = {\cal R}^{-2} > 0$ (after the IW rescaling analogous to (\ref{eq:20.07})).
 In the chiral Cartan-Weyl basis it is characterized by the reality conditions (\ref{eq:33.05}).
 As shown in Table I, there is only one allowed family of Hopf-algebraic deformations of $\mathfrak{o}(4)$, associated with the $r$-matrix (\ref{eq:20.11}).
 Quantum IW contractions of this $r$-matrix lead to quantum $D = 3$ inhomogeneous Euclidean algebras.
-We already showed at the end of Sec.~\ref{sec:2.0} that it is enough to consider such contractions along the fourth axis of $\mathbbm{R}^4$ (corresponding to $A = 4$ in (\ref{eq:20.06})), since the results for other axes would differ only by automorphisms.
-The considered basis $\{J_i,\tilde K_i\}$, $i = 1,2,3$ is introduced via the transformation
+It is enough to consider such contractions along the fourth axis of $\mathbbm{R}^4$ (i.e. $A = 4$ in (\ref{eq:20.06})), since the results for other axes differ only by automorphisms.
+The corresponding basis $\{J_i,\tilde K_i\}$, $i = 1,2,3$ is introduced via the transformation

-This rescaled orthogonal basis (as well as the analogous bases in Subsec.~\ref{sec:4.2} and \ref{sec:4.3}) will be called the physical basis.
+This rescaled orthogonal basis (as well as the analogous bases in Subsec.~\ref{sec:4.2}-\ref{sec:4.3}) will be called the physical basis.
 In terms of $J_i$ and $L_i \equiv \tilde K_i$, the undeformed brackets of the $\mathfrak{o}(4)$ algebra have the form